Marc Skinner

-Marc Skinner (born 23 March 1983) is an English professional football coach who is the head coach of Manchester United Women in the FA Women's Super League.
+Marc Skinner (born 23 March 1983) is an English professional football coach who was most recently the manager of Manchester United Women in the FA Women's Super League.

 Having been involved with their youth set-up, Skinner went on to manage the Birmingham City Women first team before moving to the United States to manage Orlando Pride in the NWSL.
 He holds a UEFA A Licence.

 Coaching career

 Solihull College

 Formerly a teacher, Skinner was football academy manager at Solihull College which opened a ladies-only academy and regional talent hub linked to professional team Birmingham City in 2013.

-Birmingham City
+Birmingham City Women

 Skinner had held various roles at Birmingham City since 2006 including technical director, reserve team head coach and first-team goalkeeping coach.
 In December 2016, he was promoted to the position of head coach of the first team.
 Upon the appointment he said "Since I found out I haven’t stopped smiling, this club is deep in my heart.
 I am extremely proud to lead this fantastic team and I am hoping to continue the success there already been in the past."
 The FA WSL was in the middle of a switch to the traditional autumn-to-spring calendar and, as a result, Skinner's first campaign was the shortened 8-game Spring Series from February–May 2017 where Birmingham finished 7th.
 The team also made the FA Cup final.
 The Blues improved to a 5th-place finish in the 2017–18 season.

 Upon his departure in January 2019, Skinner's Birmingham side sat 4th in the WSL table.
 He was credited with turning around the Blues’ style of play - creating a well-organized and defensively sound system while implementing a dominant attacking style on a small budget compared to Manchester City, Arsenal and Chelsea who were above them.